eXept Software AG Logo

 o pixelAtX: x y: y

-retrieve a pixelValue at x/y; return a number.
+retrieve a pixelValue at x/y; return a pixel value (0 or 1).

 The interpretation of the returned value depends on the photometric